Thameslink Programme: London Bridge station

 The new concourse (for terminating trains) at London Bridge station, opened in 2012.

 London Bridge station has undergone a major transformation to accommodate Thameslink trains during the peak period and achieve many other benefits.
 Three terminus platforms and a through track have been closed and three new through platforms created, to allow all services going to Cannon Street and Charing Cross to stop at London Bridge, as well as additional services to Thameslink stations north of the Thames.
 A new station concourse has been built to improve circulation, and the adjacent bus station expanded.
 New retail facilities have been built into the existing western arcade, which has been re-opened and extended to link the Underground station and Joiner Street.

 As shown in the timetable from 13 December 2008, capacity constraints meant that through London Bridge there were no northbound Thameslink trains in the morning peak between 07:24 and 09:09, and no southbound Thameslink trains in the evening peak between 16:43 and 18:27.
 During these times, Brighton line Thameslink trains ran via instead.
 The work was designed in part to remedy this situation and improve the flow not only of Thameslink services but also of all Southeastern commuter services from Kent into Charing Cross and Cannon Street.

 Work started in 2013 and was completed in 2018.

 From 5 January 2015 until 20 May 2018, all Thameslink through trains were diverted via Herne Hill and did not call at London Bridge.
 Thameslink services remained in operation from London Bridge to Brighton via Gatwick Airport with 2 trains per hour.

 Other stations

 Work has been carried out at a number of stations north of the Thames to extend the platforms to accommodate 12-car trains.
-These vary from quite major works such as at Luton, where new bridges had to be installed, and West Hampstead, where a new station footbridge has been built, to relatively straightforward platform extensions.
+These vary from quite major works such as at Luton, where new bridges had to be installed, Cambridge, where two new island platforms were built, and West Hampstead, where a new station footbridge has been built, to relatively straightforward platform extensions.